loopstudio/crowdfunding-fe/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+⚠️ To connect to the backend, create a file called .env.local and add:
+`NEXT_PUBLIC_CROWDFUNDING_API=`

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.js`.